raspberrypilearning/do-it-pass-it/en/step_4.md

   ![game setup code](images/doit-score.png)

 + Now test your game and you will see a score at the end.
+You will also see a short animation when the score increases.

 + To play the game again, press the reset button on the back of the micro:bit.